brainhack-school2024/Ashkar_project/README.md

 ### Main Objectives
 - On the personal level:get a basic knowledge in Opensource Data, DataSet manipulation, Machine Learning, DeepLearning models and Data visualization.
 - Short term: Provide a pipeline to generate synthetic CTs from MRIs  (training/testing).
-- Long term: Generating the model on different Contrasts and Field magnitudes.
+- Long term: Generalizing the model on different Contrasts and Field magnitudes.

 ### Tools
 This project relied on numerous tools such as: